The Mebane photographer for happy families

 The real adventure started after our “Happily Ever After” moment.
 We married at 18 and my husband went to basic training a few months later.
 During our time as a military family, we had two kids, moved several times, and made a lot of memories.
 After 10 years of being a military family, life threw us a curve ball and we found ourselves starting a new chapter outside the military.
 We came back to North Carolina, had our third child, and finally found a forever home in Mebane, NC.

 Finding myself in photography

-I took a lot of photos as a kid: cheesy beauty pictures of my sister, mundane objects from vacations, and cat photos.
+I took a lot of photos as a kid: cheesy beauty pictures of my sister, mundane objects from vacations, and lots of cat photos (before the internet made cat photos cool).
 I began to truly understand and love photography after the birth of my first son.
 The technical skills fuels my brain and the creativity fulfills my soul.
 I love the feel of photos in my hands and know looking at them on a screen will never be the same.
 Seeing my children’s portraits on the wall reminds me how precious life is and how quickly time goes by.

 Being a photographer is awesome because…

-My favorite part of being a photographer is meeting people.
+My favorite part of being a photographer is getting to know people.
 If you knew me personally, that would probably shock you.
-People don’t typically use the words “social” or “outgoing” or even “people person” when describing me.
-I’m a proud introvert but there’s something about photographing families that allows me to come out of my shell.
+I’m a textbook introvert but there’s something about photographing families that allows me to come out of my shell.
 Meeting and photographing a family is like being invited into someone’s heart.
 You get to see the beauty and the love in their eyes.
 You see personalities, whether it’s through the energetic outbursts or the shy smile.
 It’s the privilege of getting to share and witness something as tender as a new mother kissing her infant’s nose or a son looking up to his dad that makes my heart feel all warm and fuzzy.